The Independent College 500 Index (IC 500) is compiled annually from College Board data about the costs of enrollment in higher education.

 It should be noted that although the IC 500 measures with precision average direct charges and rates of change at participating institutions, College Board cautions against using the IC 500, or any data included therein, as a measure or predictor of year-to-year changes in the costs of attending any private or public educational institution.

 It is also important to keep in mind that other factors beyond those measured by the IC 500 also determine a student's annual costs such as books and supplies, transportation, and other personal expenses.
 The cost of living will vary from region to region and even from student to student.
 Further, about two-thirds of all the students enrolled in postsecondary education in the United States and three-quarters of all full-time students receive some form of public or private financial aid.
 This may also affect their final cost for a year of higher education.

 This index is based on College Board's Annual Survey of Colleges.
 While the Annual Survey is distributed to more than 3,700 postsecondary institutions across the country, the scope of the IC 500 project is limited to the 500 institutions contained in the sample that comprise the index.

 The Trends reports

-For comprehensive results on how much colleges and universities are charging undergraduate students for the upcoming 2016-2017 academic year, the College Board releases the survey results each fall in the Trends reports.
+For comprehensive results on how much colleges and universities are charging undergraduate students for the upcoming 2021–22 academic year, College Board releases the survey results each fall in the Trends reports.

 For additional information